ehForwarderBot/efb-telegram-master/README.md

 # Experimental Flags
 # This section can be used to enable experimental functionality.
 # However, those features may be changed or removed at any time.
-# Options for this section is explained afterward.
+# Options in this section is explained afterward.
 flags:
     option_one: 10
     option_two: false